theInternalError/qwolf/README.md

 ```
 attack Alice Bob
 ```
 which means Alice attacked Bob.
-Make sure to only use this command when it's night-time, because the program will crash during the day.
+If you try to attack during the day, you'll get an error message.

 #### Seer visions
 Next part are the seer roles.
 ```
 see Remus Bob
 ```
-means that Remus used his seer action during the night (again, it'll crash during the day) because he wants to know if Bob is a good boy or not.
+means that Remus used his seer action during the night (again, you'll get an error during the day) because he wants to know if Bob is a good boy or not.
 The program will print an alignment, which is what you report back to your player.
 Once you have things to report back to your players, make sure to SAVE frequently and take backups each game phase!

 Let's add a few more of these:
 ```